Disqualification Removal Petition

 New Jersey Alcoholic Beverage Law Attorneys

 Under New Jersey Alcoholic Beverage Control Law, persons convicted of a crime involving moral turpitude are unable to have any interest in or work as an ABC licensed business.
 What qualifies as a crime of moral turpitude is not clearly defined under ABC law.
 If you are simply seeking to work at a licensed restaurant or bar, you will require a Rehabilitation Employment Permit.
 However, those individuals with a criminal record seeking to possess an interest in a liquor license will be required to obtain a special Ruling from the Director of ABC for a Disqualification Removal.
 If you would like to purchase a liquor license or currently own a license but did not disclose that you were criminal disqualified, contact the ABC liquor licensing attorneys at Proetta, Oliver & Fay.
 Our team of trial attorneys includes former ABC Deputy Attorney General, William C. Fay, IV.
 Mr. Fay has experience obtaining Disqualification Removals on behalf of clients and he will work to obtain a Special Ruling on your behalf.
-Call 732.858.5857 today for your complimentary consultation.
+Call 732.858.5857 today for your consultation.

 What is a Crime of Moral Turpitude?